-The Barts-MS Advisory Group is a group of people with MS and patients of the Barts-MS service who meet regularly to discuss the research activities and service provided by the Barts-MS team.
+The MS-Blog Advisory Group is a group of people with MS who meet regularly to discuss research activities and service provided by the Barts-MS team.

 - A liaison between patients, clinicians and researchers

 - A group of engaged patients who monitor what the Barts MS Research Team is doing and check that the team’s work is centred around patients’ needs

 - A meeting of like-minded people with a common interest (but also different people from different backgrounds)

 - A forum of ideas – bringing together what clinicians want to achieve but adding the patient perspective

 - A direct way for the patient voice to be heard by clinicians and researchers

 What does the MS Blog Advisory Group do?

 - Review and inform the design of study information

 - Impact, change and improve the design of the blog